 The oral cavity is the beginning of the aerodigestive tract.
 The oral cavity starts at the lips and ends where the mouth meets the throat.
 The oral cavity is made up of multiple parts including the lips, tongue, floor of mouth, gingiva, buccal mucosa, hard palate, and retromolar trigone.

-The surface of the lips, mouth, and tongue are lined by cells called squamous cells. that create a barrier on the outside of the tissue called the epithelium.
-The tissue below the epithelium is called stroma.
+The inner surface of the oral cavity is covered by cells called squamous cells. that form a barrier called the epithelium.
+The tissue below the epithelium is called the stroma.
 Pathologists use the word mucosa to describe tissue that includes both the epithelium and the stroma.

-These tumours are measured in three dimensions but only the largest dimension is typically included in the report.
-For example, if the tumour measures 3.0 cm by 1.0 cm by 0.2 cm, the report may describe the tumour size as 3.0 cm in greatest dimension.
+This is the size of the tumour measured in centimetres.
+The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
+For example, if the tumour measures 2.0 cm by 1.5 cm by 1.2 cm, your report will describe the tumour as being 2.0 cm.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 Whenever possible, surgeons will try to cut tissue outside of the tumour to reduce the risk that any cancer cells will be left behind after the tumour is removed.

 Your pathologist will carefully examine all the margins in your tissue sample to see how close the tumour cells are to the edge of the cut tissue.
 Margins will only be described in your report after the entire tumour has been removed.

 A negative margin means there were no tumour cells at the very edge of the cut tissue.
 If all the margins are negative, most pathology reports will say how far the closest tumour cells were to a margin.
 The distance is usually described in millimetres.

 A margin is considered positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will come back (recur) in the same site after treatment.